iv4xr-project/aplib/docs/manual/aplibConcepts.md

 Note that only primitive goals of a top-level goal-structure will trigger computation by the agent (in the sense of executing some tactics).
 Not all primitive goals will eventually be tried (e.g. when a subgoal in a **SEQ** fails, the **SEQ** node fails; the remaining subgoals of the same **SEQ** node does not have to be inspected).
 However, when a primitive goal is picked up by the agent, the previously defined execution model of (primitive) goals insists that the agent stays on this goal over multiple ticks if needed, until either the primitive goal is solved, or until the allocated budget for that goal runs out, or until the agent executes an abort action (will be explained later).
 In other words, the execution of a goal cannot be interrupted by another goal.

+##### Dynamically adjusting the goal structures

+`Aplib` agents do have some methods to dynamically insert a new goal to its current goal structure, or to remove some substructure.

 ### Budgeting

-When specifying a top-level goal-structure, the user can also specify a time budget B that is available for the agent to solve the goal-structure.
-This is specified at the top level only.
-On the other hand, each primitive goal can specify minimum budget that it would ideally require.
-It is up to the agent to regulate how it distributes the starting budget it receives at the top level down to every subgoal.

-Regardless of how the agent distributes the budget, when a primitive goal G is picked up by the agent, the agent must decide how much fraction of B it will give to G. Suppose a budget B’ ≤ B is given to G. If this B’ is less than the minimum demanded by G, the agent decides whether to still try G, or to declare G as failed.
-If the agent decides to do G anyway, it will then start solving G, which can potentially takes multiple ticks to do.
-The execution time of every tick will be subtracted from B’ and B. If B’ is exhausted, the goal G is marked as failed, and the agent will switch to another primitive goal, if there is any left.
+Every goal structure G (including if it is a goal) has two budget related attributes:

+* `bmax` specifying the maximum computation budget G can have.
+If left unspecified, this is +∞.
+* `budget`, representing G's current budget.

+Executing an action's effect consumes some of G's `budget`.
+Furthermore, execution any action within G is only possible if `budget` > 0.

+Suppose now an agent is given G0 as the goal structure to work on.
+So, G0 is the top level goal.
+We can specify its initial computation budget B0.
+However. the budget that G0 will actually get will be capped by its `bmax`.
+So, initially `G0.budget` would be `min(B0,G0.bmax)`.
+If no B0 is specified, then it is assumed to be +∞.

+At any time, the agent will focus at just one goal.
+This is its current goal.
+Note that when a goal is current, then all its ancestors are also current.
+The converse is not always true: when a goal structure is current, not all of its children would be current (though: exactly one of its children is current).

+When a goal g becomes current, some budget is allocated to it.
+In otherwords, `g.budget` will have to be set to a new value.
+This value would be the minimum of `g.bmax` and the budget C available at its parent.
+If the parent was already current, then this C would be this parent's current budget (so, `g.parent.budget`).
+Else, if the parent is also just becoming current, its new budget is recursively determined in the same was as that of g.

+Suppose g is the current goal.
+Suppose an action f of g is executed (that is, its effect is executed).
+This costs some budget.
+The default is a fixed cost of 1 unit.
+This will be subtracted from `g.budget`, but additionally also from the budget of all ancestors of g.

+If the budget of a current goal structure becomes 0 or less while it is still unsolved, it is declared as failed.

 ### Tactic